ANETILab/stop_accessibility/README.md

 - geometries are in EPSG:4326 projection
 - range is in minute
+- the isochrones are also available in GeoJSON format

 |   stop_id | geometry                                                    | costing |   range |
 |----------:|:------------------------------------------------------------|:--------|--------:|